Japanese Car Brands (manufacturer car companies, logos)

 Mitsuoka Logo

-This brand dates back to 1968 and is the official distributor of the TD2000 retro roadsters in Japan.
-Also, the automaker deals with serial brands.
-He replaces their elements with his own, non-standard variations, so the brand is known for cars with an unconventional design, imitating the style of the original British cars of the 50-60s.
-The company also launched its Orochi sports car and is the main distributor of classic roadsters.
+This brand dates back to 1968 and is Japan’s official distributor of TD2000 retro roadsters.
+The automaker also works with production brands.
+It replaces its elements with its own variants, so the brand is known for cars with unconventional designs that mimic the style of original British cars from the 50s and 60s.
+The company also launched its Orochi sports car and is a major distributor of classic roadsters.

 Hino